 Since the accident, Diamond Valley Pork have installed four BladeStop meat saws into their processing line, trusting the technology to reduce injury risks to their operators.
 For DVP a key deciding factor to implement BladeStop’s was due to the body sensing technology which provided greater confidence than other systems with only a vision/camera sensing system.

 “The body sensing technology is more fool proof, when you’ve got a camera system or an infrared beam system you’ve got too many opportunities for something else to interfere between false activations and non-activations with beams, beam technology and camera technology I’m a lot more confident in the direct sensors”. – Peter Christian, Production Manager.

 Since the installation of the saws at DVP BladeStop has already saved one operator from a severe injury.
 The operator was cutting bacon and put his thumb directly into the band saw blade.
-BladeStop’s body sensing technology immediately activated, stopped the blade in 9 milliseconds, leaving the operator with a small scratch.
+BladeStop’s body sensing technology immediately activated and stopped the blade, leaving the operator with a small scratch.

 “The incident that happened with the BladeStop is a perfect example of why we believe they work so well, the young individual concerned managed to almost run his thumb through the BladeStop saw but the braking mechanism worked perfectly, the saw did exactly what it was supposed to do – it stopped and prevented a major injury”.